Irish National Liberation Army: Arms importation

+In the mid-1980s the INLA also came into possession of Finnish RK62 assault rifles, as well as a number of Swiss SIG SG 540 assault rifles.
+These weapons were used in several attacks by the INLA in this period.

 Between 1977 and 1983 the INLA received weaponry from a sympathiser in Australia.
 The network had been activated by Seamus Costello and consisted of shipments of rifles of several types; Ruger Mini-14s, a Springfield Armory M1A, M1 Garands, Egyptian Mauser rifles and SKS rifles.
 In late 1983, however, the Australian network was exposed after Gardaí found Seamus Ruddy in possession of a document that led to the discovery of the fourth (and last) Australian guns shipment which contained five M14-type rifles, one M1 Garand, three Mini-14's, an SKS, and over 1,700 rounds of ammunition.
 An Irish immigrant who had lived in Australia since 1968 and had become an Australian citizen in 1973 was arrested and convicted of arms running in 1984.

 In the summer of 1994 the INLA smuggled a quantity of explosives from New Zealand, hidden in tea chests.

 Deaths as a result of activity

 According to Malcolm Sutton's Index of Deaths from the Conflict in Ireland, part of the Conflict Archive on the Internet (CAIN), the INLA was responsible for at least 120 killings during the Troubles, between 1975 and 2001.
 This includes those claimed by the "People's Liberation Army" and "People's Republican Army".
 According to the book Lost Lives (2006 edition), the INLA was responsible for 127 killings.

 Of those killed by the INLA: